aseichter2007/ClipboardConqueror/readme.txt

 Have fun and remember you can always ask for
 |||help|

 ---------------------------------
 Bug Reports and Feature Requests:
 ---------------------------------
-If you encounter any issues while using Clipboard Conqueror or have suggestions for future improvements, please report them via github or email me at //todo setup email.
-I will work diligently to address and resolve any concerns.
+If you encounter any issues while using Clipboard Conqueror or have suggestions for future improvements, please report them via github or email me at "clipboard.aseichter2007.gmail.com" I will work diligently to address and resolve any concerns.

 dev: